eBay Fee Calculator for the UK

 - VAT (Value Added Tax) applies to everything including fees and revenue.
 The default VAT rate is 20%.
 For more information about VAT rates, please visit the UK's official government website.

 - eBay includes VAT in their fees and tables for private sellers while not including VAT in their fees and tables for business sellers.

-- As a result of this, if you specify that you are a business seller in our calculator by setting the seller type to "Business Seller", a field will show up where you can enter the VAT rate you would like to apply onto your ebay fees.
+- As a result of this, if you specify that you are a business seller in our calculator by setting the seller type to "Business Seller", a field will show up where you can enter the VAT rate you would like to apply onto your fees.
 The field is simply called "VAT on Fees".
-Simply enter a number into the field and our calculator will add the specified VAT onto your ebay fees.
+Simply enter a number into the field and our calculator will add the specified VAT onto your fees.